 The varied musical education program at Forest Hills offers students many opportunities to learn, practice and perform.
-Band and handbells are available to students from 4th - 8th grade.
+Band is available to students from 4th - 8th grade.
 Younger students practice singing and share their songs at chapel and special events.
 A choir is open to 6th - 8th grade students.
 All musical groups may perform at special school events.